Trimaximal Mixing Patterns Meet the First JUNO Result: Numerical Analyses

 \item As discussed above, a large lightest neutrino mass is required to generate sizable RG corrections to $\theta^{}_{12}$.
 However, such a large mass also results in large values of both $m^{}_\beta$ and $m^{}_{\beta\beta}$, which may be strongly constrained by current experimental limits.
 From the lower-middle and lower-right panels of Figs.~\ref{fig:nmo} and \ref{fig:imo}, one can see that the predicted $3\sigma$ range of $m^{}_\beta$ is well below the latest KATRIN upper bound in both the NMO and IMO cases.
-In contrast, the predicted best-fit value and part of the $1\sigma$ range of $m^{}_{\beta\beta}$ already exceed the KamLAND-Zen upper bound, leaving the remaining $1\sigma$ range within the experimental uncertainty.
-Compared with the NMO case where part of the $3\sigma$ range of $m^{}_{\beta\beta}$ still lies below the upper limit, the IMO case faces a stronger challenge from neutrinoless double beta decay experiments, as its remaining $3\sigma$ range lies entirely within the experimental uncertainty. \end{itemize}
+In contrast, the predicted best-fit value and part of the $1\sigma$ range of $m^{}_{\beta\beta}$ already exceed the KamLAND-Zen upper bound.
+Compared with the NMO case where part of the $1\sigma$ range of $m^{}_{\beta\beta}$ still lies below the upper limit, the IMO case faces a stronger challenge from neutrinoless double beta decay experiments, as its remaining $1\sigma$ and $3\sigma$ ranges lie entirely within the experimental uncertainty. \end{itemize}

 It is worth noting that all the above analyses are based on the pure TM1 mixing matrix $U^{}_{\rm TM1}$ given in Eq.~\eqref{eq:TM1}.
 In general, an additional diagonal phase matrix $P={\rm Diag} \left\{ e^{\rmi \rho^\prime}, e^{\rmi \sigma^\prime}, 1\right\}$, rephasing Majorana neutrino fields, can be introduced on the right-hand side of $U^{}_{\rm TM1}$.
 The resulting mixing matrix $U^\prime_{\rm TM1} = U^{}_{\rm TM1} P $ yields the same relations as those derived from $U^{}_{\rm TM1}$ for all mixing parameters except the two Majorana phases, before including the RG corrections.
 With this new mixing matrix $U^\prime_{\rm TM1}$, the two Majorana phases become